adjust/dev-docs/docs/ios/index.md

 * `AdjustSdkImDynamic.framework.zip`: Dynamic framework for iMessage apps
 * `AdjustSdkWebBridgeDynamic.framework.zip`: Dynamic framework for web views

-Choose the frameworks you need and add them to your Xcode project:
+Choose the frameworks you need and add them to your {program}`Xcode` project:

 1. Download the archive from the releases page.
 2. Unzip the archive on your computer.
-3. Copy the `.framework` folder into your Xcode project.
+3. Copy the `.framework` folder into your {program}`Xcode` project.

 :::

 ## 2. Integrate the Adjust SDK

-Once you've added the Adjust SDK to your Xcode project, you need to integrate it in your app.
+Once you've added the Adjust SDK to your {program}`Xcode` project, you need to integrate it in your app.

 :::::{dropdown} Cocoapods